-- 3.4.3 If the faculty member or person designated by Schulich School policy decides to proceed with a formal complaint alleging a breach of academic honesty, the complaint shall be submitted in writing to the Petitions and Appeals Officer as soon as is reasonably possible.
-The complaint shall contain a full, but concise, statement of the facts as perceived by the complainant and be accompanied by all available supporting evidence. - 3.4.4 Once notified of a potential breach of academic honesty, the Petitions and Appeals Officer shall post a block on enrolment activity in the course.
+3.4.4 Once notified of a potential breach of academic honesty, the Petitions and Appeals Officer shall post a block on enrolment activity in the course.
 The student may not drop or be deregistered from the course for any reason, nor withdraw from the University, nor may transcripts be released to the student until a final decision is reached.
-A request by a student for a transcript to be sent to another institution or to a potential employer will be processed, but, if the student is found guilty of a breach of academic honesty, the recipients of the transcript will be provided automatically with an updated transcript. - 3.4.5 The Associate Dean Academic will normally take carriage of an alleged breach of academic honesty, including when an apparent breach of academic honesty is not tied to a student's enrolment in a specific course.
+A request by a student for a transcript to be sent to another institution or to a potential employer will be processed, but, if the student is found guilty of a breach of academic honesty, the recipients of the transcript will be provided automatically with an updated transcript.

+3.4.5 The Associate Dean Academic will normally take carriage of an alleged breach of academic honesty, including when an apparent breach of academic honesty is not tied to a student's enrolment in a specific course.